 I continue to go to school where I felt like a bigger alien day by day.
 The plan was always to do my Leaving Cert.
 I become obsessed that if nothing else I would get to do my Leaving Cert, I could have control over this.
 The thoughts of having to do it again and repeat my final year was just too much.

 I went for an appointment at the hospital on my due date.
 I was waiting for a stretcher to be pulled out and for all the staff to tell me this baby was coming.

 But it wasn’t.
-I’d have to be 2 weeks overdue to be induced.
+I’d have to be two weeks overdue to be induced.
 ‘Don’t worry, plenty of women have done their Leaving Certs in here’ I was told.
-It was just over 2 weeks to the Leaving Cert starting.
+It was just over two weeks to the Leaving Cert starting.
 With this bombshell, I just broke down.

-Mother nature did end up throwing me a bone though and I had my daughter 4 days later.
+Mother nature did end up throwing me a bone though and I had my daughter four days later.
 13 days after that I sat my Leaving Cert which was a surreal experience.